mkeen/rxcouch/README.md

 ### Usage
 `CouchDB` is the class you will interact with most.
 An instance of `CouchDB` provides the `doc` method, which accepts as an argument any document that conforms to `CouchDBDocument` or `CouchDBPreDocument` (a way of expressing a document that isn't persisted yet), or a Document `_id` -- in the form of a `string`.
 A call to `.doc` returns a `BehaviorSubject`.

-All calls to `doc` will result in the resulting doc `_id` being added to the `_changes` watcher's  `_doc_ids` filter.
+All calls to `doc` will result in the relevent doc `_id` being added to the `_changes` watcher's  `_doc_ids` filter.
 All `doc` `BehaviorSubject`s will be kept up to date in real time as the documents they represent are modified in the database.

-Passing a modified version of the document  `.next` on any `BehaviorSubject` returned from `doc` will result in any changes being immediately written to the database.
+Passing a modified version of the document `.next` on any `BehaviorSubject` returned from `doc` will result in any modifications being immediately written to the database.

 ### Example